cqu-student/Wiki-PRF/README.md

 - ✅ Release core test implementation
 - ✅ Complete README documentation
-- 🔄 Release core train implementation
+- ✅ Release core train implementation
 - 🔄 Add configuration examples
 - 🔄 Add More detailed Quick Start.

 ## 🔥 What's New

+- **(2026.2.27)** The core training code has been released.
+Tell me any problem in the issue.
 - **(2026.2.17)** The dataset setting can be found in echosight (https://github.com/Go2Heart/EchoSight)
 - **(2026.2.02)** Model checkpoint released!
 You can check the Huggingface link to download the model.
-(Training Code Preparing)
 - **(2025.9.19)** 🎉 Our paper (Wiki-PRF) is accepted as **Neurlps 2025**!
 - **(2025.10.17)** 📄 Paper released on arXiv